sbdchd/blog/_posts/2020-11-23-static-typing-an-orm.md

 ---
 layout: post
 date: 2020-11-23
-title: Static Typing an ORM
+title: Static Typing an ORM in Python
 ---

 At \$WORK we use [mongoengine](https://github.com/MongoEngine/mongoengine)